The Cascades (also known as Cascade Falls)

 An illuminated, colorful, man-made waterfall amplified by fireworks stands out on summer nights in Jackson.
-The Cascades, within the boundaries of the Sparks Park, is one of Jackson’s most spectacular attractions.
+The Cascades, within the boundaries of the Sparks Foundation County Park, is one of Jackson’s most spectacular attractions.

-For more than 75 years, The Cascades has captivated locals and visitors from around the world.
+For more than 85 years, The Cascades has captivated locals and visitors from around the world.
 Jackson’s most famous landmark, under the management of the Jackson County Parks Department, promises to amaze and delight for generations to come.
-Family Fun Night is every Wednesday in the summer and you can expect live music and costumed characters, along with the Cascades Falls.
-Live music can also be enjoyed every summer Saturday in the Rotary Bandshell at Sparks Park (aka The Cascades Park).
+Family Fun Night is every Wednesday in the summer and you can expect live music and costumed characters, along with the Falls.
+Live music can also be enjoyed every summer Saturday in the Rotary Bandshell at Sparks Park (also known as Cascades Park).

 The Falls were built in the early spring of the 1930s.
 Its first display to the public was on May 10, 1932.
 The Cascades Falls are 500 feet in length, a vertical height of 64 feet, and a total width of 60 feet.
 There are 6 fountains, 16 Falls (11 are illuminated), 1,230 Colored Electric Lights, and a 2,000 gallon per minute water pump that filters, chlorinates, and recycles water in a closed loop system.
 There are 126 steps along each side of the Falls.
 This walkways passes 3 main pools of water that are 30 feet by 90 feet.